Lowkey-Awesome-Developers/Documentation/requirements_breakdown/user_stories_and_task_cards.md

     - agent should be able to take place of 1 or more players

+    - It should be able to play the game to the extant a player would.

+    - It does not need to be any good at it at first (could be random at first) if time permits make it more complex.
+        - the marking scheme places emphasis on a working agent!

 - A means of uploading initial data:

     - A method to initialise data on the board layout